chichiboyhere/dcommandosecurity/data/privacyNTerms.md

 ## 2. Description of Services

-Damion Security offers a variety of security-related services including but not limited to:
+Dcommando Security offers a variety of security-related services including but not limited to:

-* Cybersecurity consultancy
+- Cybersecurity consultancy
-* Bodyguard and escort services
+- Bodyguard and escort services
-* Event bouncers and crowd control
+- Event bouncers and crowd control
-* Trained security guards and ushers
+- Trained security guards and ushers
-* Vendor sourcing for security needs
+- Vendor sourcing for security needs

 ## 3. Eligibility